nest/nestml/doc/pynestml_toolchain/back.rst

    </p>

-Having a representation of the equations block in an appropriate string format, PyNestML starts to interact with the ODE-toolbox.
+Having a representation of the equations block in an appropriate string format, PyNESTML starts to interact with the ODE-toolbox.
 The concrete communication is hereby delegated to the orchestrating *SymPySolver* class.
 This component represents a wrapper for the ODE-toolbox and executes all steps as required to communicate with the toolbox and